Fed minutes don't always help predictability: ECB research paper

-FRANKFURT The U.S. Federal Reserve's meeting minutes provide some assurances about future policy but do not necessarily improve the Fed's predictability, a study published by the European Central Bank showed on Wednesday.
+FRANKFURT (Reuters) - The U.S. Federal Reserve's meeting minutes provide some assurances about future policy but do not necessarily improve the Fed's predictability, a study published by the European Central Bank showed on Wednesday.

 Although the Fed has been publishing minutes since 1993, the ECB only started last year, providing a less detailed account of its discussions.